MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 **This is preliminary content and subject to change.**

-Deploying a Windows container host has different steps, depending on the operating system and the host system type (physical or virtual).
-The steps in this document are used to deploy a Windows Container host to Nano Server on a physical or virtual system.

-Before starting the configuration of Windows container on Nano server, you will need a system running Nano Server, and have a connected PowerShell session with the Nano Server system.
+Before starting the configuration of Windows container on Nano server, you will need a system running Nano Server and also have a remote PowerShell connection with this system.

-For more information on deploying Nano server and creating the remote PowerShell session, see [Getting Started with Nano Server]( https://technet.microsoft.com/en-us/library/mt126167.aspx) .
+For more information on deploying Nano Server, see [Getting Started with Nano Server]( https://technet.microsoft.com/en-us/library/mt126167.aspx) .

 An evaluation copy of Nano Server can be found [here](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/nano_eula).